Ammar9faisal/EunoiaHub/README.md

     `CTRL` + `C`

+## Testing
+To run testing, simply type the following in the terminal: (Note: Install any dependencies before doing this)

+    npm run test

+Follow the instructions in the terminal for further actions

 ## Usage

 Once the development server is running, you can access the application at `http://localhost:<PORT>`.
 You can create an account, log in, and start using the features of the EunoiaHub.